-- 1. To be considered Low Titer O+ Whole Blood (LTO+WB) the titer should be less than 1:256 - If LTO+WB is not available, O+ packed Red Blood Cells (pRBC's) and Plasma can be substituted for Whole Blood.
+- 1. To be considered Low Titer O+ Whole Blood (LTO+WB) the titer should be less than 1:256 - 2.
+If LTO+WB is not available, O+ packed Red Blood Cells (pRBC's) and Plasma can be substituted for Whole Blood.
 1 unit of pRBC's and 1 unit of plasma equals 1 unit of Whole Blood when referencing the appropriate protocols.
+For pediatrics, infused 10mL/kg of both plasma and pRBC's when protocol states to administer 10mL/kg LTO+WB.
 If giving components, plasma should be given first followed by pRBC's. - 3.
 Attempt to obtain the largest IV site possible (18ga or above is preferred, 22ga is minimum size) for blood infusion.
 If IV access is not obtainable, blood can be infused via IO.